RaphaelZH/Study_Notes_and_Programming_Exercises_for_English-Language_Computer_Books_EN/1. Study Notes/1. Model-Driven Software Engineering in Practice (Second Edition)/Model-Driven Software Engineering in Practice (Second Edition).md

 > **Résumé** :
 >
-> * UML enables system design through integrated models, customizable modeling languages, and pattern-based design, allowing designers to choose the right level of detail for their needs.
+> * UML facilitates system design with integrated and orthogonal models, modeling at different levels of detail, extensibility (customized modeling languages), and pattern-based design.
 >
 > * UML modeling details are provided to overview a typical GPL.

 ---

 ### 6.4.2 STRUCTURE DIAGRAMS (OR STATIC DIAGRAMS)